triSYCL/triSYCL/README.rst

-  This approach may require more work than the C++AMP version but since it is based on the existing OpenMP infrastructure Intel spent a lot of time to upstream through the official code review process, at the end it would require quite less time for up-streaming, if this is the goal;
+  This approach may require more work than the C++AMP version but since it is based on the existing OpenMP infrastructure Intel spent a lot of time to upstream through the official code review process, at the end it would require quite less time for up-streaming, if this is the goal.

+  OpenMP4 in Clang/LLVM is getting momentum and making lot of progress backed by Intel, IBM, AMD... so it sounds like the way to go;

-- add OpenCL_ 2.x support.
+- add OpenCL_ 2.x support with SYCL 2.1;

+- since SYCL is a pretty general programming model for heterogeneous computing, if the OpenCL compatibility layer is not required, some other back-end could be written besides the current OpenMP_ one: CUDA_, RenderScript_, etc.

 ..
   Somme useful link definitions: